Nursing, LPN/BSN

 The School of Nursing reserves the right to approve admission to those individuals whose abilities, attitudes and character promise satisfactory achievement of the program of studies.

 The following information has official approval of The School of Nursing and The College of Health and Human Sciences, but is intended only as a supplemental guide.
 Official degree requirements are established at the time of transfer and admission to the degree-granting college.
 Students who were admitted prior to fall 2021 would follow the program of study that was in effect at the time of their admission.
-Students should refer to the Degree Progress Report (DPR) which is definitive for graduation requirements.
+Students should refer to the Degree Progress Report (Stellic) which is definitive for graduation requirements.
 Completion of this degree within the identified time frame below is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.
 The transfer process is completed through an appointment with your academic advisor.

 Requirements